SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 as illustrated above.

 Optional chaining provides an alternative way to access the value of ``numberOfRooms``.
-To use optional chaining, use a question mark in place of the exclamation mark:
+To use optional chaining, use a question mark in place of the exclamation point:

 .. testcode:: optionalChainingIntro